The ultimate round-up collection of personal finance books

 Stay-at-home moms who want to earn money

 Content: This is Paine's third book.
-Paine is the blogger behind the massively popular blog Money Saving Mom.
+Crystal Paine is the blogger behind the massively popular blog Money Saving Mom.
 In this book, Paine shares her challenges with starting businesses in the past, real-life examples of moms who are making real money, and practical tips for replicating some of her success.

 Applause: I appreciated the real-life stories and examples.
 This book makes making extra money feel within reach.